manningstinson/holbertonschool-simple_shell/docs/getinfo.md

-# get_info.c
+# getinfo.c

-In summary, `get_info.c` is a crucial component in the Simple Shell program, providing functions to initialize, set values, and free memory for the `info_t` struct.
+In summary, `getinfo.c` is a crucial component in the Simple Shell program, providing functions to initialize, set values, and free memory for the `info_t` struct.
 These functions contribute to the overall functionality and memory management of the Simple Shell, ensuring proper initialization and cleanup of the information structure.

 ## `clear_info` Function